 Over to you

-So if you’re unhappy with Facebook’s unethical business practises, take the first steps to deleting your profile today – and try to take a few friends with you.
+So if you’re unhappy with Facebook’s unethical business practices, take the first steps by deleting your profile today – and try to take a few friends with you.

-If you’re a developer, there are a few extra steps you can take to take action against Facebook:
+If you’re a developer, there are a few extra steps you can follow to take action against Facebook:

 - Remove Facebook trackers or widgets from your site – use a share link as an alternative

-- Reconsider whether your app needs the Facebook Software Development Kit – if it does, use its components sparingly and transparently
+- Reconsider whether your app needs the Facebook Software Development Kit – if so, use its components sparingly and transparently

-- Reduce your dependency on Facebook-developed technology like React – a good guide to alternatives here
+- Reduce your dependency on Facebook-developed technology like React; see this guide to alternatives.

-ethical.net is a collaborative project, and that includes our guides; if you think there’s something missing from this, or know more ethical Facebook alternatives, let us know down below, and we’ll update the article!
+Ethical.net is a collaborative project, and that includes our guides.
+If you think we’ve missed something, or know of additional ethical Facebook alternatives, let us know down below and we’ll update the article.